-These juicy steak and veggie kabobs are perfect for your next cookout!
+These juicy Steak Kabobs with Italian Marinade are perfect for your next cookout!
 They’re easy enough for a weeknight dinner yet special enough for guests.

 If you’re looking for a fuss-free grilling recipe, this is the one!
-Italian Marinated Steak Kabobs are quick, easy to make, and your family and guests will LOVE them.
+Steak Kabobs with Italian Marinade are quick, easy to make, and your family and guests will LOVE them.

 They’re great for weeknight dinners on the porch or having friends and family over for a weekend cookout.
 They’re gluten-free and dairy-free, and vegetarians will love the veggie kabobs.
 Win-win for all!

-What’s the best type of beef for kabobs?
+What’s the best type of steak for kabobs?

 Sirloin steak, sometimes sold as “top sirloin”, is best for kabobs.
 It has a rich beef flavor and it stays tender while cooking at a high heat.
 It does not have much marbling (fat) so take care not to overcook it.